richardbrammer/react-native-express-example/readme.md

 # React Native app with Express back end
-An example using TypeScript, Redux, Expo for Express and React Native
+An example using TypeScript, Redux, Expo for Express and React Native.

 **Requirements**
 Node.js > 14.3